 Eman El-Abd, a member of the 2016 cohort, works on the development of micro, small and medium enterprises in Egypt, with an emphasis on female entrepreneurship.
 El-Abd will use her Catalyst Grant to establish micro tailored enterprises for women and provide necessary training programs to encourage entering or returning to the formal job market.

-Leon Hernandez, a member of the 2016 cohort, is the founder of the Venezuelan online TV channel “For Nuestra Tierra TV” (For Our Land TV), the first streaming public service news channel in his country.
+Leon Hernandez, a member of the 2016 cohort, is the founder of Por Nuestra Tierra Foundation, a nonprofit organization that is developing “Por Nuestra Tierra TV” (For Our Land TV), the first streaming channel of public service to Venezuelans.
 Hernandez will use his Catalyst Grant to accelerate the production of news content and facilitate new partnerships with other media organizations advocating for democratic values in Venezuela.

 Peter Klotz, a member of the 2015 cohort, is an experienced lawyer and anti-corruption expert from Hungary.
 Klotz will use his Catalyst Grant to bolster both an online and on-the-ground presence of the Integrity Network Association through organizing and supporting events and the development of the web-page in both Hungarian and English.